 I hope that this has inspired you to get a copy of the BCP.
 Like I said, I’ve been using the 1928 edition, but the 1662 is readily available on Amazon for purchase.
 (Stay away from the 1979; they made some unsettling changes.)
 The 2019 is good also, and also provides forms for midday prayer and compline.

 One complaint I have with these prayer books is that they include readings from the Apocrypha in the daily lectionaries (a “lectionary” is basically a calendar with a Bible reading plan for each of the lessons during morning and evening prayer).
 This is because Anglicans have a different view of the Apocrypha than that of most Protestants; they regard it as useful for instruction in life and manners, but not for establishing doctrine.
 However, reading it during morning and evening prayer in the same place as Scripture rubs me the wrong way.
-So for that reason, I’m creating my own revised lectionary, mostly following the 1928 BCP except where the Apocrypha is read.
-I’ll add it here as soon as I’ve finished and probably give it its own post.
+So for that reason, I’ll not be including the Apocrypha in my daily devotions.

 Join with me and countless other Christians throughout the ages in communing with God daily both morning and evening.